Paddle Fan Wedding Programs

 You don’t need to use a lot of pressure to lay down the glue strips with this runner, so application should be very swift.
 It was hard to see where the glue was in the photograph, so I added red as a guideline for what areas to glue.

-Tip: The closer you can get the strip to the edge of paper, the less noticeable any splitting between the two glued pages will be.
+Tip: The closer you can get the strip to the edge of paper, the less noticeable any splitting between the two glued pages will be on your paddle fan wedding programs.
 Don’t forget to add a strip to the taped wooden stick, either!

-Laying down the other side is probably the trickiest part because you need to get the two pages aligned.
+Laying down the other side of the paddle fan wedding programs is probably the trickiest part because you need to get the two pages of the paddle fan wedding programs aligned.
 Start by aligning the top edge and corners while trying not to let the adhesive touch the paper yet.
 Once you’re confident the top is aligned just right, begin pressing the page down to the glued paper while working your way (slowly) from top to bottom.
 After it’s flat and glued, press firmly over the glue strip areas to make sure the bond is holding.

 Tip: Working from top to bottom is a little more forgiving than laying down the entire page in one motion.
 You’ll want to avoid bending the paper so much that it creases, but this way you can make any necessary shifts and adjustments as you go.

 Voila!
-Now you can admire your newly assembled program paddle fan.
+Now you can admire your newly assembled paddle fan wedding programs.

 - December 23